 Question: What is window condensation?

-Condensation, or “sweating” on windows, is caused by humidity (or water vapor), which is present in virtually all air.
+Condensation, or “sweating” on windows, is caused by humidity or excess moisture in the air.
 When the water vapor comes in contact with a surface the vapor condenses.
 Condensation can occur on windows during the winter if the humidity inside your home is too high.
 Learn more about condensation here.

 There are multiple reasons condensation can be forming on your windows and doors including but not limited to the following:

 - The surface temperature of windows and doors is lower than your home’s dew point temperature